 If you’ve become disenchanted by mainstream national news sources, welcome to the club!

-After many years of sifting through overly opinionated news stories for the bare-bone facts, and watching anchors crush their guests in argumentative debates instead of using a respectful conversation to teach the viewer, I finally had enough and went looking for a news source with some integrity.
+After many years of sifting through opinion-infused news stores for the simple facts of a story and watching overly aggressive interviews where the host tires to rhetorically beat and humiliates his guests for the ratings rather than use their conversation to teach viewers about the differing viewpoints on a topic, I finally had enough and went searching for a news outlet with some integrity.

 I won’t turn this post into a plug by naming the news source, but it’s an independent, family owned news source that I trust to be objective in its reporting and transparent in its opinions.